smartdevicelink/sdl_evolution/proposals/0234-proxy-rpc-generation.md

     The submodule reference was updated but the parser scripts are not up-to-date

-    The submodule reference was upated with more recent parser scripts but the generator scripts are not updated
+    The submodule reference was updated with more recent parser scripts but the generator scripts are not updated

 ### Command-line switches